alloba/book-of-hours-notes/workstations/Fireplace.md

 - [[Entrance Hall]] - Visitors found the warmth welcome after the battering winds of the bridge crossing.
 - [[Long Tower - Solomon's Study]] - The fireplace doesn't exactly warm the room, but it keeps the chill more or less at bay.
 - [[Infirmary]] - A welcome warmth.
+- [[Hall of Division]] - The firelight reflections in the mirrors are difficult to describe without risking a foray into pentameter.